-After giving further effect to the sale of 5,000,000 shares of common stock in this offering, assuming an initial public offering price of \$15.00 per share (the midpoint of the estimated price range set forth on the cover of this prospectus) after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$181.3 million, or \$8.27 per share.
+After giving further effect to the sale of 5,000,000 shares of common stock in this offering, based on the initial public offering price of \$15.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$181.3 million, or \$8.27 per share.
 This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.49 per share to existing stockholders and an immediate dilution of \$6.73 per share to new investors participating in this offering.
 The following table illustrates this per share dilution to new investors:

-Assumed initial public offering price per share \$ 15.00 Historical net tangible book value (deficit) per share as of December 31, 2018 \$ (34.50) Pro forma increase in historical net tangible book value per share attributable to conversion of preferred stock 41.28 Pro forma net tangible book value per share as of December 31, 2018 6.78 Increase in pro forma net tangible book value per share attributable to investors participating in this offering 1.49 Pro forma as adjusted net tangible book value per share after this offering 8.27 Dilution per share to new investors participating in this offering \$ 6.73
+Initial public offering price per share \$ 1 15.00 Historical net tangible book value (deficit) per share as of December 31, 2018 \$ (34.50) Pro forma increase in historical net tangible book value per share attributable to conversion of preferred stock 41.28 Pro forma net tangible book value per share as of December 31, 2018 6.78 Increase in pro forma net tangible book value per share attributable to investors participating in this offering 1.49 Pro forma as adjusted net tangible book value per share after this offering 8.27 Dilution per share to new investors participating in this offering \$ 6.73